• Skip to primary navigation

 How do you make Rhubarb Compote?

 1. Prep the rhubarb.
 Trim the ends and leaves off the rhubarb.
 Slice the stalks into 1-inch pieces and rinse well.
+This can be made with frozen rhubarb, too!

-• Add the ingredients.
+Add the compote ingredients.

-• Stir to combine.
+Stir to combine.

-• Cook until thick.
+Cook until thick.

-How to make the Rhubarb Cream Cheese Squares:
+How to make the Rhubarb Cream Cheese Squares

 1. Make the compote.
 Thank goodness we learned how to above!